edubkendo/golan/README.md

 #Golan

 This is a port of the core [Foundation] [1] style to JavaFX licensed under MIT (same as Foundation).
-The styles are defined in the various stylesheets with an uber one in the pipeline if people required.
+The styles are defined in the various stylesheets with an uber one in the pipeline if required.

 ## Tested Platforms

 * Mac using JDK 1.7 (u10) JavaFX 2.2

+## Status

+Its under active development and controls will be added over the next few weeks.

 ## Whats Implemented?